 - How would you best describe your business?

 By asking these questions, you’re taking a step back and taking a more detailed view from the outside looking in.
 This will help identify how you could improve your online branding and give a more defined message to your target audience.
+You could use this to help identify what type of marketing you might want to use for your website, for example, something similar to this http://victoriousseo.com/markets/seo-reseller/ or another type of marketing service that would best suit your website.

 The Importance of Collaboration

 When we are first contacted by a business to design/redesign or develop their website, the majority have some form of idea and brief on what they’re after.
 But one of the key reasons a business will reach out to a web design company is not just because of their skill in designing and developing for the web.
 It will be because of their experience of how a website should be marketed after launch.
+You may also want to read this clickfunnels review to view how you want to run your sales funnel through your website.
+The website design team can use this in collaboration with you to design your website to effectively use your funnel.

 Collaboration is crucial to a successful brief.
 Why?
 Simply put – you know your business and customers and we know good web design and marketing.
 Put the two together and there is a high chance of success.
 After all, there’s no point having an Aston Martin if you don’t know how to drive!